Zazcallabah/PokeSave/readme.md

 * Missing tests for some properties.
 * How should we best parse time, is it even needed?
 * Should data be validated, or should that be left to the user?
+* Writable pp bonus
+* tests for evs and stats

 Testing and code coverage
 -------------------------